keldaanCommunity/pokemonAutoChess/changelog/patch-3.9.md

 Dual mythicals mechanic
 Minus and Plusle
-Solgaleo and Lunala ? if we get the sprites of Lunala Charcadet - Armarouge/Ceruledge
 Latios & Latias rework as dual
-Tournament info & pantheon in the game ?
 Show player avatars on the side of the board
 Emotes communication between players ingame